amoore2600/GBS-C_AIO/README.md

 GBS-C AIO Private Facebook Group - https://www.facebook.com/groups/gbscaio

-**PLEASE NOTE: The Bill of Matrials is still a WIP project and may be missing a few componets, this will updated soon.**
+**PLEASE NOTE: The Bill of Matrials is still a WIP project and may be missing a few componets, this will be updated soon.**